GovReady/continuous-ato-kit/README.md

 The **Target Application Server** will be added to the network through the application's Jenkinsfile.

-Although the two containers communicate through the Docker User Defined Network, the **DevSecOps Engineer's Workstation** will connect to the **Compliance Server** via regular networking through Docker port forwarding.
+Although the two containers communicate through the Docker User Defined Network, the **DevSecOps Engineer's Workstation** will connect to the **Compliance Server** via regular networking and Docker port forwarding.
 The Compliance Server is already listening on port `8000` on the **Docker Host Machine**.
-Add an alias in the `/etc/hosts` file on the **DevSecOps Engineer's Workstation** for `govready-q` so that the Compliance Server can be reached at the same address as on the Docker network.
+Add an alias in the `/etc/hosts` file on the **DevSecOps Engineer's Workstation** for `govready-q` so that the Compliance Server can be reached easily.
 If the **DevSecOps Engineer's Workstation** is the same machine as the **Docker Host Machine**, use the loopback address:

 	127.0.0.1	govready-q